ustc-wyf/findpeak/README.md

 # findpeak
 findpeak from data

+#mainprogram11:
+1. add an input wf. user can change the width of non-peak region by change this parameter.
+This parameter is a default number 1 in mainprogram9
+2. add some legends and titles.

 #mainprogram9:
 1. can fit multiple peaks in one data window
 2. can find and fit non-peak section automatically